ethereum/go-ethereum/content/docs/developers/dapp-developer/custom-tracer.md

 ---
 title: Custom EVM tracer
-sort_key: B
+description: Introduction to writing custom tracers for Geth
 ---

 In addition to the default opcode tracer and the built-in tracers, Geth offers the possibility to write custom code that hook to events in the EVM to process and return the data in a consumable format.
 Custom tracers can be written either in Javascript or Go.
 JS tracers are good for quick prototyping and experimentation as well as for less intensive applications.
 Go tracers are performant but require the tracer to be compiled together with the Geth source code.

-* TOC
-{:toc}

 ## Custom Javascript tracing

 Transaction traces include the complete status of the EVM at every point during the transaction execution, which can be a very large amount of data.
 Often, users are only interested in a small subset of that data.
 Javascript trace filters are available to isolate the useful information.
-Detailed information about `debug_traceTransaction` and its component parts is available in the [reference documentation](/docs/rpc/ns-debug#debug_tracetransaction).
+Detailed information about `debug_traceTransaction` and its component parts is available in the [reference documentation](/content/docs/developers/interacting-with-geth/rpc/ns-debug#debug_tracetransaction).

 ### A simple filter

 Filters are Javascript functions that select information from the trace to persist and discard based on some conditions.
 The following Javascript function returns only the sequence of opcodes executed by the transaction as a comma-separated list.
 The function could be written directly in the Javascript console, but it is cleaner to write it in a separate re-usable file and load it into the console.

 1. Create a file, `filterTrace_1.js`, with this content: